10 Top Things to do in Dubrovnik

-There are walking tours depending on your available time.
+There are walking tours and depending on your available time, some are free.
 You can have an express one which lasts for 30 minutes or a full one for over 3 hours.
 There's a north one that lasts only an hour and the south one which is for 2 hours.

-Or, if you're like us, we love to wander on our own but in this visit, we have more than enough time.
+Or, if you're like us, we love to wander on our own but this is only because in this visit, we have more than enough time.
 What is really convenient is to book a place within the walls or within an easy walk to the Old City so you can take breaks and not be inundated by the crowd or by the various sites.

 2. Walk the City Walls